-Industries that are currently seeing a drive in recruitment are education, engineering and law.
-The hospitality and retail industries have a high turnover of staff and so often recruit all year round.
+The hospitality and retail industries often recruit all year round due to a high turnover of staff.
 The creative arts and design sector, although highly competitive, is often recruiting in London, while marketing and PR is thriving in cities such as Birmingham and Manchester.

 Get tips on how best to approach the job market and find a job.